vebin/Postulate/README.md

 # Postulate

 **1/10/17** -- I've been interested in ORM libraries for a long time, and I've been resistant to the code-first approach for quite a while as well.
 "Postulate" represents my attempt to make peace with code-first by doing it My Way.
+I believe code-first could be a good thing.
 My [Clobber](https://github.com/adamosoftware/Clobber) project, a database-first ORM library, is on hold for now.
 Here are some design goals and rationales for Postulate:

 - I have never been comfortable with Entity Framework migrations -- I find them simply hard to use, but I also dislike the behavior of silently dropping and rebuilding tables at run time.
 I would rather implement database changes more deliberately rather than have objects drop and rebuild on their own.